rennemannd/MERN-Template/README.md

 ## _**PLEASE READ THIS TO COMPLETION BEFORE ASKING ANY QUESTIONS!**_

 ### _**IMPORTANT NOTES**_ -
 This project does not have a mongoDB connection setup.
-Setup the connection based on the environments below.
 - local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
-- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
-Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
-Make sure you name the environement variable "DB_URI".

-This project contains an example project board meant to showcase how one can be used.
-The issues posted to it are not real issues.

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams by clicking the green "Use this template" button above.